DarshpBhatt/conservation-site/README.md

 ## Deployment

-The project is configured for deployment on Azure Static Web Apps.
+The project is configured for deployment on both Azure Static Web Apps and Netlify.
 The build output is in the `dist` folder after running `npm run build`.

 ### Azure Static Web Apps Deployment